gluciano/contactform-sendgrid-node/README.md

 ```
 localhost:8080
 ```

 ## Testing

-Once you have your app running locally, you can send a test email as follows.
+Once you have your app running locally and ENV variables defined, you can send a test email as follows.

-In app.js, update the hard-coded variables for SAMPLE_TO_EMAIL and SAMPLE_FROM_EMAIL.

 With localhost:8080 up and the server running, fill out the contact form and click 'send.'

 You should see results logged in the browser and the Terminal.
-You should also receive an email, formatted in HTML sent to the email you defined in the SAMPLE_TO_EMAIL variable, from the email you defined in SAMPLE_FROM_EMAIL.
+You should also receive an email, formatted in HTML sent to the email you defined in the SENDGRID_TO_EMAIL variable, from the email you defined in SENDGRID_FROM_EMAIL.

 ## Usage